Ginny (Friday the 13th)

 Steel got the part after moving from Florida to New York to begin a career in both modeling and acting.
 She got called in for an audition for Ginny and described it as typecasting.
-Steel was asked by director Steve Miner if she would be willing to return for the sequel, and she declined.
+Steel was asked by director Steve Miner if she would be willing to return for the sequel Friday the 13th Part III, and she declined.
 Ginny's confrontation with the villain Jason Voorhees (Steve Dash) and her nightmare sequence of the character have been deemed iconic.
 Film scholar Carol J. Clover cited Ginny among the original examples of the "final girl" theory developed in her 1992 nonfiction book Men, Women, and Chainsaws.

 Appearances

 Film

-Ginny made her first appearance in Friday the 13th Part 2 (1981).
-A child psychology major, Ginny is assisting her boyfriend Paul (John Fury) in his new endeavor—running a counselor training center to train upcoming summer camp counselors.
+Ginny Field (Amy Steel) made her first appearance in Friday the 13th Part 2 (1981).
+A child psychology major, Ginny is assisting her boyfriend Paul Holt (John Furey) in his new endeavor—running a counselor training center to train upcoming summer camp counselors.
 The facility is on the shores of Crystal Lake, which is infamous for the legend of Jason Voorhees (Steve Dash).
-Ginny believes it and deduces that Jason kills as vengeance for his mother.
+Ginny believes it and deduces that Jason kills as vengeance for his mother Pamela Voorhees (Betsy Palmer).
 Ginny faces Jason and retreats to his makeshift hut in the woods.
-She discovers the shrine of Pamela Voorhees and Alice and decides to put on Pamela's deteriorating sweater—to impersonate Jason's mother.
-While it initially works, Jason realizes her tactic, and after a brief altercation with Paul, Ginny slices his shoulder with a machete.
+She discovers the shrine of Pamela Voorhees and Alice Hardy (Adrienne King) and decides to put on Pamela's deteriorating sweater—to impersonate Jason's mother.
+It initially works, as Jason is seeing images of Pamela talking to him whilst Ginny is speaking.
+However, when he notices the severed head of his true mother, Jason returns to reality and attacks Ginny.
+However, this is interrupted when Paul enters Jason's shack and tackles Jason.
+Ginny slices Jason's shoulder with a machete.
 Ginny has a nightmare sequence of Jason attacking her through a window.
-The film ends ambiguously with her being pulled away on a stretcher with Paul missing.
+The film ends ambiguously with her being pulled away on a stretcher while she is asking about Paul's whereabouts coming in and out of sedation.
 In Part III (1982), Ginny appears in the films cold open flashbacking her confrontation with Jason and is later confirmed to have survived on a news report detailing her ordeal.